-Child and Family Training are working in partnership with MAPChiPP, a European project, developing a modularised train the trainer programme for qualifying practitioners in child protection.
+Child and Family Training are working in partnership with MAPChiPP, (Multi-disciplinary Assessment and Participation of Children in Child Protection Proceedings), a European project, developing a modularised train the trainer programme for qualifying practitioners in child protection.

 Experienced partners from Estonia, the Netherlands, Germany, Hungary and the United Kingdom collaboratively conceptualise, elaborate and probe the trainings.
 These will additionally be tested in Finland, Portugal and Romania thanks the efforts of the project’s associate partners.
 MAPChiPP is supported by the Rights, Equality and Citizenship (REC) Programme of the European Union and has a run-time of two years.